Relationship of Donald Trump and Jeffrey Epstein: Exchanges with Michael Wolff

 In an email sent by Epstein to Wolff in December 2015, Epstein offered "photos [sic] of donald and girls in bikinis in my kitchen", and claimed that he "gave" a 20-year-old Celina Midelfart to Trump after dating her for two years in 1993.
 He said that Trump had once been "so focused he walked straight into the door" watching young women swimming in a pool at Epstein's property.
 Epstein said that one of the "girls in bikinis" was Lauren Petrella.
 According to a 1997 sexual harassment lawsuit by Jill Harth that was later withdrawn, Trump allegedly made unwanted sexual advances toward Petrella.

-An email sent from Epstein to Wolff in 2019 read: “Trump said he asked me to resign, never a member ever.
-Of course he knew about the girls as he asked ghislaine to stop.”
+An email sent from Epstein to Wolff in 2019 read: "Trump said he asked me to resign, never a member ever.
+Of course he knew about the girls as he asked ghislaine [sic] to stop."
 According to NBC News and Axios, Epstein was apparently referencing the time when Trump expelled him from Mar-a-Lago for, Trump's White House stated, "being a creep".
 Trump had previously said that Epstein "took people that worked for me", which had prompted him to tell Epstein to "stay the hell out of here".